redreceipt/lilo-processes/docs/lilo/screensprojectors.md

 6. Attach lens cap to front and back of lens.
 7. Replace front panel of projector and add cap.
 8. Carefully place the lens in the center compartment of the projector road case, and and power cable to other compartment.

+!!! note
+	Need photos for how to remove lens and store projectors

 ##Genie Lifts

+!!! note
+	Need documentation for how to properly set up and store genie lifts.